 Volvo’s quiet engine brake was barely audible from inside the cab on the downhill grades.
 When we tackled the long uphill stretch of road, the 525 horses easily pulled the 78,000-lb. load without complaint.
-We could’ve driven up the hill much faster than 35 mph, but an inside trailer tire blowout required us to maintain a safe speed until we could find an appropriate spot to replace it.
+We could’ve driven up the hill much faster than the 35 mph, but an inside trailer tire blowout required us to maintain a safe speed until we could find an appropriate spot to replace it.
 The unfortunate event also put a premature end to the test drive, but we had logged enough miles before the blowout to get a feel for the engine’s muscle and the truck’s drivability.

-Truck West also had the chance to test drive the D16 engine when it was introduced to the Swedish market in June 2003.
+Truck News also had the chance to test drive the D16 engine when it was introduced to the Swedish market in June 2003.
 The North American version is slightly different – it’s equipped with EGR and is designed to accommodate impending 2007 emissions-reducing technology as well.
 By all accounts, the D16 is a hit in Sweden and with owner/operator horsepower demands trending upwards in North America, this engine will likely be a popular spec’ on the VT 880.

 While taking pictures of the truck at a rest area just off I-17, the VT 880 attracted curious glances from drivers of other makes of trucks.
 The truck is not your typical Volvo.